Rick-Phoenix/protoschema/README.md

 let my_enum_field = enum_field!(my_other_enum, "my_enum_field");
 ```

-## ✅ Easy validation rules definition
+## ✅ Defining validation logic

-Protobuf as a whole has a great potential for becoming the standard in defining API contracts, especially between different languages, because by leveraging libraries such as [protocheck](https://github.com/Rick-Phoenix/protocheck) or [protovalidate-es](https://github.com/bufbuild/protovalidate-es), it can allow you to define the validation logic for your objects in the same schema where you are defining them.
+Protobuf as a whole has a great potential for becoming the standard in defining API contracts, especially between different languages, because by leveraging libraries such as my crate [protocheck](https://github.com/Rick-Phoenix/protocheck) or [protovalidate-es](https://github.com/bufbuild/protovalidate-es) (for javascript-based projects), it can allow you to define the validation logic for your messages directly within their protobuf definition.

 Compared to the traditional methods like JSON schema, this comes with the benefit of being able to apply custom [cel](https://cel.dev/) rules which can validate multiple fields in a struct at once, which is not possible with normal JSON schema validation.